Adapting Your Social Life to Your Healing Diet

 - Eileen: Goes to a week-long family reunion every 2 years where everyone else eats a Standard American Diet.
 She brings Paleo on the Go frozen meals, which makes it very easy to stay on the protocol while sharing the table with those she loves.
 She also brings along more AIP-friendly desserts than she would eat at home, so she’s not tempted by all the junk food.
 Eileen’s mother expresses love through food, in particular baking.
 So, after going AIP, Eileen brought some special ingredients on her next visit with her mother, and they baked together, keeping the tradition without hurting her health.

 - For more advice, listen to Episode 6: Paleo Holiday Survival Guide.

 - Final Words of Wisdom (1:05:58)

-- Resource articles: How Do I Get the Support of Family and Friends and Meeting Online Paleo Friends in Real Life.
+- Resource article: How Do I Get the Support of Family and Friends.

 - Gabriella: Being on a healing diet doesn’t take away from who you are, and you have every right to go out and have fun and maintain your friendships.

 - Laura: Social interaction is something we all need, and while it takes planning on the AIP, it’s worth it.
 Don’t allow yourself to become isolated, because that can negatively impact your health, too.
 And communication is key.
 Don’t be afraid to ask for what you need, and set boundaries where necessary to take care of yourself.
 The AIP might feel overwhelming at first, but it gets easier.